JoelLamb/JoelLamb.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD candidate at the University of Exeter.
 My supervisors are [Oliver Hauser](https://www.oliverhauser.org/) and [Daniele Rinaldo](https://danielerinaldo.com/).
+Starting in September 2025, I will spend a year at the Aix-Marseille School of Economics (AMSE), where I will be supervised by [Marc Sangnier](https://www.amse-aixmarseille.fr/en/members/sangnier).

 My research interests lie in **Political Economy** and **Behavioural Economics**.